Deaf or Hard of Hearing

 Strategies staff can use to support students

 - As explained here, students may have disclosed being D/deaf or Hard of Hearing to their School.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
-Be mindful of how being unable to hear may impact a student’s experience of college life.
+Be mindful of how being unable to hear may impact a student’s experience of university life.

 - Ask the student about what is the best way for you to communicate with them, and encourage the student to approach you if you are not delivering your information clearly.
 See the above guidelines for support in communicating with a student who is D/deaf or Hard of Hearing.